 There are many famous authors who started out as indie authors, for example Stephen King and EL James (Fifty Shades of Grey).

-What is the difference between self-publishing and independent publishing?
+What is the difference between hybrid publishing and self-publishing?

-Companies that offer self-publishing/vanity publishing services (and there are a few in South Africa such as Reach Publishers, Quickfox, and Porcupine Press) will offer different publishing packages (usually upwards of R15k, depending on what you want).
+Companies that offer hybrid publishing services (and there are a few in South Africa such as Rockhopper Books, Reach Publishers, Quickfox, and Porcupine Press) will offer different publishing packages (usually upwards of R15k, depending on what you want).

 These packages will include things like editing, proofreading, formatting, cover design, ISBN allocation, printing, e-book production, marketing, distribution into the book trade, and listing your book on various online and electronic distribution platforms.